Wiredcraft/test-mobile/Github-Users-List.md

 *These are used for some further challenges.
 You can safely skip them if you are not asked to do any, but feel free to try out.*

-- Apply the "SOLID" design.
+- Apply the "SOLID" design for iOS.
+- Apply the Material design for Android.

 ## What We Care About

-Feel free to use any open-source library if you see a good fit, but also remember that we're more interested in finding out your code skill and problem solving skill.
+Feel free to use any open-source library as you see fit, but remember that we are evaluating your coding skills and problem solving skills.

 Here's what you should aim for:

 - Good use of current Android & Swift best practices.
 - We are usually interested in how you use Structs, Enums, Extensions, and Protocol Oriented Programming etc.
-- Solid testing approach.
+- Good testing approach.
 - Extensible code.

 ## FAQ

 > Where should I send back the result when I'm done?

 Fork this repo and send us a pull request when you think it's ready for review.
-You don't have to finish everything prior and you can continue work on it.
+You don't have to finish everything prior and you can continue to work on it.
 We don't have a deadline for the task.

 > What if I have a question?

-Create a new issue in the repo and we will get back to you quickly.
+Create a new issue in the repo and we will get back to you shortly.